scsannalli-mondee/mondee-ai-platform-tests/README.md

-# Abhix API Test Suite
+# Mondee AI API Test Suite

-A comprehensive Java Maven project containing all Abhix-related API tests, built using Unirest for HTTP requests and JUnit for testing.
+A comprehensive Java Maven project containing all Abhi AI API tests, built using Unirest for HTTP requests and JUnit for testing.

 ## Prerequisites